What is a good UCAT Score?

 When you sit the UCAT exam you will receive your score almost immediately.
-This is one of the huge advantages of taking the UCAT as it lets you know how well you’ve performed straight away.
+This is one of the huge advantages of taking the UCAT exam as it lets you know how well you’ve performed straight away.
 This allows you apply to universities more strategically as you can tactically apply to medical schools that are more likely to invite you to interview based on your UCAT score and other aspects of your application.
-Note: this article is most relevant to UCAT Scores 2021.

 For the first four sections you will receive a score between 300 and 900.
 The highest possible score is 900, while 300 is the lowest.
-However, for the final Situational Judgement section, you will receive a banding instead.
-There are four bands, with band 1 being the highest and band 4 being the lowest.
+However, for the final Situational Judgement section you will receive a banding instead.
+There are four bands, with band 1 being the highest and band 4 being the lowest and the final UCAT scores will go through UCAT conversion.

 In a nutshell: